sleepntsheep/sheeplib/README.md

 # sheeplib

-This repository is collection of my Single Header Library for C, None of these library depend on each other
+This repository is collection of my Single Header Library for C, None of these library depend on each other except str_split functions in str.h (they are optional)

 - log.h
     : nice interface for logging and debugging